 The goal of the annual Book Bag Program is to encourage elementary school children to read at home.
 This is achieved by providing bags filled with books to elementary school children who then take them home and read with their families.
 The EBC donated funds to enable teachers to fill a bag with “just right” books aligned to the students’ independent reading levels.
 Children were allowed to take the bags home for one-week periods.
 This program is one of the longest running EBC programs and remains very popular with both teachers and elementary school children.
 Co-Chairs: Angela Bik, Director of Curriculum, Newburyport Public Schools and Kristina Davis, Principal, F.T.
 Bresnahan Elementary School

 “Tech Club” engages students in learning more about real-world computer issues.
 Students research and order parts for computers they assemble themselves.
 Finished computers are then deployed for use in the schools.

-In 2010-2011, Tech Club met twice a week throughout the school year, with either School Technology Operations Manager Don Skane or club adviser Mike Morse.
-On Tuesdays, the club met in the classroom environment to discuss technology – its past, present, and future.
-These meetings also included the assembling of computers.
-Students participated in choosing the components for the new computers.
-During the Tuesday meetings the students learned: all the components of the computers and their operations; how to install various operating systems such as Windows XP, Windows 7, FreeBSD, and different distributions of Linux; how to setup a network with Windows XP, Windows Server 2003, FreeBSD, and different distributions of Linux; basic repair and maintenance of computers.
+Tech Club meet weekly throughout the school year, with either School Technology Operations Manager Don Skane or club adviser Mike Morse.
+They discuss technology – its past, present, and future.
+Students participate in the selection of components and assembly of computers used in the schools.
+The students learn about all the components of the computers and their operations; how to install various operating systems; how to setup a network; basic repair and maintenance of computers.

 Career Speaker Series